ivobul/theodinproject-google-homepage/README.md

-# The Odin Project - Assignment
+# The Odin Project - Web Development 101

-## Easy Version: Rebuild the Google.com homepage
+## Project: Rebuild the Google.com homepage (Easy Version)
 - The simple one with just a search box.